janicemv/janicemv/README.md

 I'm a Millenial who saw the internet rising and started to learn how to "code" by tweaking HTML codes to customize my own blog templates as a teenager.
 Technology was always a personal interest of mine, but not my first career choice.
 I followed another personal interest of mine as a researcher in fertility for more than 10 years before I decided to transition to IT in 2022.

-In just two years since switching careers, I have earned my Dutch language proficiency certificate and gained hands-on experience with multiple programming languages and frameworks, including C, Python, HTML, CSS, JavaScript, PHP, Bootstrap, Tailwind, Laravel, React, and SQL.
+In just two years since switching careers, I have earned my Dutch language proficiency certificate and gained hands-on experience with multiple programming languages and frameworks, including C, Python, HTML, CSS, JavaScript, PHP, Bootstrap, Tailwind, Laravel, React, SQL, and Django.
 I love automating processes, making information accessible, and structuring data in a clear and intuitive way.

 Passion and curiosity have driven me to achieve a lot, both professionally and personally.
 Now that I’m working in the field of my lifelong special interest, I’m excited to grow, learn, and build even more.